Identity Work

 What We Might Explore Together:

-Coming out or embracing a queer identity at any stage of life
+• Coming out or embracing a queer identity at any stage of life

-Navigating gender, transition, or expansive identities
+• Navigating gender, transition, or expansive identities

-Understanding polyamory, relationship orientation, or roles
+• Understanding polyamory, relationship orientation, or relational roles

-Re-examining belief systems, personal values, or upbringing
+• Re-examining belief systems, values, or what you inherited from family and culture

-Untangling cultural, racial, or familial expectations
+• Untangling cultural, racial, or familial expectations

-Feeling stuck between multiple versions of yourself
+• Feeling stuck between multiple versions of yourself

 You don’t have to figure it all out before you begin.
 This is a space to become, unbecome, and begin again.
 On your terms.